the-expanse/SideQuestWiki/SideQuest-Setup-&-How-To-install.md

 ![](https://cdn.discordapp.com/attachments/608376262347587595/608760168230027264/enable_Dev_mode.png)

-Also make sure to Disable Unlock Pattern under More Settings > Unlock Pattern. if it is enabled, Once you have enabled developer mode it is a good idea to reboot your headset to let your PC be able to see the device.
+Also make sure to Disable Unlock Pattern under More Settings > Unlock Pattern. if it is enabled,

+Once you have enabled developer mode MAKE SURE TO REBOOT YOUR HEADSET to let your PC be able to see the device.

 Step 5: Connect USB Cable and Allow USB Debugging
 ====================================================